totonaq/tire-size-calc/README.md

-# Tire-Size-Calc-for-Site
+# Tire Size Calculator
-This is another version of Tire-Size-Calculator
+This is a simple application.
+Demo is [here](https://github.com/totonaq/Tire-Size-Calculator)